ipython/ipyparallel/docs/source/tutorial/direct.md

 Docs on the {ref}`AsyncResult <parallel_asyncresult>` object.
 ```

-This allows you to quickly submit long running commands without blocking your
+This allows you to quickly submit long-running commands without blocking your
 local IPython session:

 ```ipython